 2. Competitor Research

-Research your competitors how much compensation they are offering to similar positions.
-You can use Glassdoor, PayScale or similar websites to get the information on salary/wage comparison and salary surveys in your city or state.
+Research your competitors and determine how much compensation they are offering for similar positions.
+You can use Glassdoor, PayScale, or similar websites to get information on salary/wage comparison and salary surveys in your city or state.
 Before you move on to the next step, at least have a ballpark figure of the budget.

 3. Salary or Wage